Rajesh-Mr360/OpenBook/Knowledge/Java/Collection/Map.md

 **HashMap is not Synchronized.** When multiple threads accessing the map and one tried to modify the data then a `ConcurrentModificationException` will be thrown. index = (capacity - 1) & hash;//It will calculate the index

+# Java HashMap – Internal Working

+> **Note:** HashMap is **not synchronized**.
+When multiple threads access the map and one modifies it, a `ConcurrentModificationException` may be thrown.

+---

 ## 1️⃣ What is HashMap?

 - Stores data as **Key – Value** pairs
 - Each **key is unique**
 - Uses **hashing** to store and retrieve data fast

+Example:
 ```java
 map.put("A", 10);